abatomunkuev/static_site_generator/README.md

 # Static Site Generator SSG
-Static Site Generator (SSG) - a tool for generating a complete HTML files from raw data like txt files.
+Static Site Generator (SSG) - a tool for generating a complete HTML files from raw data like txt and md files.
 This tool was made with Python language.

 ## Prerequisites
 - Python3